Driver killed, passenger rescued by witnesses in fiery crash on Roosevelt Boulevard

 "Before police arrived, good Samaritans were able to take the passenger out of the passenger door window," Small explained.

-"I was trying to break the windshield," nearby resident Lamont Channell said.
+Neighbor Lamont Channell grabbed his baseball bat in an attempt to break the windshield and rescue the driver.
 "I had to see death tonight.
+It's really crazy.
+It's insane.
+And I just want that guy and his family to get some closure at this point." https://t.co/V60FawbvWs pic.twitter.com/atXuRo00ln— Action News on 6abc (@6abc) July 17, 2020

-It's really crazy, it's insane, and I just want that guy and his family to get some closure at this point."
+"I was trying to break the windshield," Channell said.
+"I had to see death tonight.
+It's really crazy.
+It's insane.
+And I just want that guy and his family to get some closure at this point."

 The passenger was taken to the hospital in stable condition with leg injuries.